European center for sustainable finance

 In need of research or expertise?

 ECCE - The European Centre for Sustainable Finance - at Maastricht University's School of Business and Economics is a globally leading research institute on sustainable finance and responsible investing.
 We execute high-quality, scientifically rigorous research on the implications of environmental, social, and governance (ESG) issues for companies, investors and markets while covering different asset classes such as equities, fixed income, and real estate.
-As an established independent academic center, we also work closely together with industry participants through partnerships in order to achieve high-quality scientific evidence.
+Our research covers topics such as

 In Need Of Research